TheOverlakeSchool/AndroidTrivia/README.md

-AndroidTriviaFragment - solution code
+AndroidTrivia
 =====================================

-This app is the solution code for Android Kotlin Fundamentals codelab 3.1:
+This app is also the starter code for Android Kotlin Fundamentals codelab 3.2:
-Create and add a fragment.
-The app is also the starter code for Android Kotlin Fundamentals codelab 3.2: Define navigation paths.
+Define navigation paths.

 Introduction
 ------------